microsoft/MixedRealityToolkit-Unity/Documentation.ja/Input/CreateDataProvider.md

 > [!Important]
-> If an input system data provider is being submitted to the [Mixed Reality Toolkit repository](https://github.com/Microsoft/MixedRealityToolkit-Unity), the namespace **must** begin with Microsoft.MixedReality.Toolkit (ex: Microsoft.MixedReality.Toolkit.WindowsMixedReality) and the code should be located in a folder beneath MixedRealityToolkit.Providers (ex: MixedRealityToolkit.Providers\WindowsMixedReality).
+> If an input system data provider is being submitted to the [Mixed Reality Toolkit repository](https://github.com/Microsoft/MixedRealityToolkit-Unity), the namespace **must** begin with Microsoft.MixedReality.Toolkit (ex: Microsoft.MixedReality.Toolkit.WindowsMixedReality) and the code should be located in a folder beneath MRTK/Providers (ex: MRTK/Providers/WindowsMixedReality).

 ### Namespace